 Music and Music Technology

-We offer an excellent range of courses in Music and Music Technology/Production at Huddersfield, all within a vibrant and stimulating environment for music making.
+We offer an excellent range of courses in Music and Music Technology/Production at Huddersfield, within a vibrant and stimulating environment for music making.
 Our courses cover everything from classical to pop to experimental and beyond.
-You’ll study in fantastic facilities on state-of-the-art equipment, supported by staff with a blend of research excellence and industry experience.
-Whether your interest is in creative or technical approaches - in performance, composition, production or understanding how music technology works ‘under the bonnet’ - we have a course for you.
+You’ll study in superb, purpose-built facilities on state-of-the-art equipment, supported by staff with a blend of research excellence and industry experience.
+Whether you are interested in creative, historical, analytical, or technical approaches - in performance, composition, musicology, production or understanding how music technology works ‘under the bonnet’ - we have a course for you.

-All our courses include an optional year’s work placement.
-That’s real-world experience that will enhance your employability and the reason why our students graduate with skills that lead them towards excellent career opportunities.
+All of our courses include an optional year’s work placement, giving you real-world experience that will enhance your employability and which enables our students to graduate with skills that lead to excellent career opportunities.

 If you want to join our thriving community then have a look at our courses in more detail to find out which one is best for you.

 Be in demand

 The latest (2012-13) National Student Survey places Music at Huddersfield 8th within the sector (a rise of 13 places) as a result of excellent all-round results.
 That includes 95% satisfaction for teaching, 83% for assessment and feedback, 89% for academic support, and 93% for overall satisfaction.
 Which makes us the top university in Yorkshire!

 Graduate opportunities are extensive and wide ranging, including performance, production, broadcast, education and interactive media industries as well as electronics design and development.